Easter Island adventure holiday

 Includes: breakfast everyday; private transfers; guided tours; entrance fees; and domestic flights.

 Explore the highlights of Santiago and Easter Island on this week-long tailor-made holiday to Chile.
 3* accommodation in locally-owned hotels, private airport transfers with your own personal guide, tours in Santiago and Easter Island, domestic flights, and 24-hour assistance throughout your holiday.

 You'll begin your holiday in Chile's cosmopolitan capital city, Santiago!
-Your private guide will be waiting to meet you at the airport and take you to your boutique hotel, perfectly located for sightseeing.
-You'll enjoy a city tour, before being flown across the Pacific to the mysterious Easter Island.
+You'll be staying in a boutique hotel in the upmarket Providencia neighbourhood, perfectly located for sightseeing.
+After a couple of days to explore, we will fly you across the Pacific to the mysterious Easter Island.
 Here, you'll have a number of guided tours to ensure you see the highlights, whilst having enough free time to relax and enjoy this beautiful island.
-We'll then fly you back to the mainland in time for your international departure.
+We'll then fly you back to the mainland for one more night, before your international departure.

 This is a completely tailor-made holiday which can be customised or amended in any way to suit your requirements and budget.
 No fixed departure dates or minimum numbers, and we can include private services throughout if desired.
 Can begin and end on any date to suit you.

 .
 Guided tours & entrance fees

 .
 Domestic flights

 .
 Travel insurance

 *We can also compare and book international flights from any destination on dates to suit you.